American Lawn Mower Company 1815-18 18-Inch 5-Blade Push Reel Lawn Mower, 18-Inch, 5-Blade, Black Review

 Key Features Breakdown

-18-inch cutting width – This is a sweet spot for reel mowers.
-It’s wide enough to cover a small lawn efficiently (about 30% faster than a 16-inch model) but still maneuverable around flower beds and tight corners.
-Expect to finish a 2,500-square-foot lawn in about 20 minutes.
+18-inch cutting width – This is a sweet spot for small yards.
+It’s wide enough to cover ground efficiently but narrow enough to maneuver around flower beds, trees, and tight corners.
+Expect to finish a 2,000-square-foot lawn in about 20 minutes.

 Pros